vindou/VEX-CAD-Fusion-360-Library/README.md

 ## Changes
 [You can view the full changelog here](https://github.com/vindou/VEX-CAD-Fusion-Library/blob/main/changelog.md)

+## VEX CAD Discord
+If you need more help, or would like assistance from experienced users, please ask in our [Discord server](https://discord.gg/BKV3DJm)!

 ## Fusion 360 Library Contributers
 ### Current Contributers
 - [Chang](https://github.com/vindou) - 5327K